 UNDERSTANDING THE REQUIREMENTS AND THE EXCEPTIONS

-Congress enacted the Foreign Investment in Real Property Tax Act of 1980 (“FIRPTA”) to impose a tax on foreign persons when they sold a U.S. real property interest.
-A foreign person includes a nonresident alien or foreign partnership, trust, estate or corporation that has not elected to be treated as a domestic corporation under IRC §897(i).
-For U.S. property dispositions subject to FIRPTA, the transferee (purchaser) is required to withhold and remit to the IRS 15% of the gross sales price (for dispositions after February 17, 2016) to ensure that any taxable gain realized by the seller is actually paid.
+Congress enacted the Foreign Investment in Real Property Tax Act of 1980 (FIRPTA) to impose a tax on foreign persons when they sell a U.S. real property interest.
+A “foreign person” includes a non-resident alien, foreign partnerships, trusts, estates and corporations which have not elected to be treated as a domestic corporation under IRC §897(i).
+For U.S. property dispositions subject to FIRPTA, the transferee (purchaser) is required to withhold and remit to the IRS 15% of the gross sales price to ensure that any taxable gain realized by the seller is actually paid.
 The withholding rate is computed differently for other foreign entities, such as foreign corporations and trusts, which are required to withhold 35% of the capital gain realized on the sale.
-The withholding tax rate on a partners share of income is 39.6% for non-corporate partners and 35% for corporate partners.
-For more information on FIRPTA, visit: irs.gov and download IRS Publication 515: Withholding of Tax on Nonresident Aliens and Foreign Entities.
+The withholding tax rate on a partner’s share of income is 39.6% for non-corporate partners and 35% for corporate partners.
+For more information on FIRPTA, visit: www.irs.gov and download IRS Publication 515: Withholding of Tax on Nonresident Aliens and Foreign Entities.

-- Seller declaration of nonrecognition of gain or loss.
-The second exception to the FIRPTA withholding requirements is in the case of a simultaneous 1031 exchange and the transferee is not required to withhold if the “[t]he transferor gives written notice that no recognition of any gain or loss on the transfer is required because of a non-recognition provision in the Internal Revenue Code or a provision in a U.S. tax treaty.”
-Such a notice is called a “Declaration and Notice to Complete an Exchange” (“1031 Declaration and Notice”).
-A transferee can rely on a 1031 Declaration and Notice only if: (1) the foreign person completes a simultaneous exchange (i.e., the same day), and (2) the foreign person receives no cash or mortgage boot.
+- Seller declaration of non-recognition of gain or loss.
+The second exception to the FIRPTA withholding requirements is the simultaneous 1031 exchange.
+The transferee is not required to withhold if “[t]he transferor gives written notice that no recognition of any gain or loss on the transfer is required because of a non-recognition provision in the Internal Revenue Code or a provision in a U.S. tax treaty.”
+Such notice is called a “Declaration and Notice to Complete an Exchange” (1031 Declaration and Notice).
+A transferee can rely on a 1031 Declaration and Notice only if: (1) the foreign person completes a simultaneous exchange (i.e., the same day); and (2) the foreign person receives no cash or mortgage boot.

-Also, if the property was seller’s principal residence, where the sale of property exceeds $300,000, a foreign seller’s notice of nonrecognition of gain based on Section 121 may not be relied upon and an IRS withholding certificate is required even though the exclusion may reduce or even eliminate the amount to be withheld under Section 1445.
+Further, if the property was seller’s principal residence, where the sale of property exceeds $300,000, a foreign seller’s notice of non-recognition of gain based on Section 121 may not be relied upon and an IRS withholding certificate is required even though the exclusion may reduce or even eliminate the amount to be withheld under Section 1445.

 Under the foregoing rules, a buyer of U.S. property from a foreign person can rely on a 1031 Declaration and Notice only if the foreign person exchanges U.S. property for other U.S. property in a swap in which the foreign person receives no cash or mortgage boot.
 Since many exchanges can involve payment of some cash or debt reduction, the utility of a 1031 Withholding Certificate is substantially reduced.